 [ MC ] - erases the memory content;

-[ AC ] - reset the calculator and reset the memory;
+[ AC ] - resets the calculator and clears the current memory cell;

 [ C ] - resets the calculator without resetting the memory.

-The calculator supports input from any numeric keys of a computer keyboard: both the numeric keys on the top and the separate numeric keypad on the right.
+The calculator supports input from any numeric keys of a computer keyboard: both the numeric keys at the top and the separate numeric keypad on the right.

 You can use the [Enter] key to enter the equal character.

-To delete the last character, press the [Backspace] (arrow) key.
+To delete the last character, press the [Backspace] key.

-Use the [ * ] key on the side numeric keypad to enter the multiplication sign.
+Use the [ * ] key on the numeric keypad to enter the multiplication sign.

-Use the [ / ] key on the side numeric keypad to enter the division sign.
+Use the [ / ] key on the numeric keypad to enter the division sign.

-You can use the [Esc] and [Del] keys on top of the keyboard, or the [End] key on the side numeric keypad to reset the calculator.
+You can use the [Esc] and [Del] keys on the main keyboard, or the [End] key on the numeric keypad to reset the calculator.

 Tangent of a 45 degrees angle: 45 [ tg ].
 The result is 1.